da99/escape_escape_escape/README.md

 What is it?
 ====================

-NPM module to escape HTML
+NPM module to escape and sanitize HTML.